 - I. Athletic events are a vital part of the total school program.
 In order that students and the community may enjoy these events they shall be conducted in a manner that will reflect credit to the school and community. - II.
 The school administrator (principal, assistant principal) or athletic director shall be on duty at each athletic event.
 The law officer in charge will be given the name of the school official on duty. - III.
 Offenses pertaining to alcohol, drugs, fighting, and direct and willful disobedience will be strictly enforced. - IV.
 No child under age eight (8) will be admitted to an event without an accompanying adult. - V. No alcoholic beverages will be permitted on the property, including the parking lot. - VI.
 No one under the influence of alcoholic beverages will be admitted to events. - VII.
 Anyone leaving the game and going outside the gates must purchase another ticket to re-enter. - VIII.
-The gates will not be opened at any time for free admission. - IX.
-Those persons out of uniform and authorized to be on sidelines at football games (press, photographers, student managers, assistant coaches, etc.) must display a sideline pass to be worn around the neck.

-These passes will be issued by the school with a list given to the law officer in charge.
+The gates shall not be opened at any time for free admission.
+The only exception shall be that a school district employee may present a valid school district employee identification badge in order to attend any school district activity free of charge in accordance with Florida High School Athletic Association (FHSAA) rules.
+However, this exception applies only to the school district employee with a valid school district employee identification badge and does not extend to the employee's family members or others. - IX.
+Those persons out of uniform and authorized to be on sidelines at football games (press, photographers, student managers, assistant coaches, etc.) must display a sideline pass to be worn around the neck. - These passes will be issued by the school using the approved school district form with a list given to the law officer in charge.
 Anyone out of uniform without a pass will not be permitted to remain.
-No exceptions.

-- X. Profane, abusive language, or language or actions in the opinion of the administrator, or law officers on duty, are likely to incite riot or provoke trouble will not be permitted.
-Such actions will lead to ejection from property, and such other actions as deemed necessary. - XI.
+No exceptions. - X. Profane, abusive language, or language or actions in the opinion of the administrator, or law officers on duty, are likely to incite riot or provoke trouble will not be permitted.
+Such actions will lead to ejection from property, and such other actions as deemed necessary.

+- XI.
 Upon receipt of a police report notifying the School Board of the ejection of any person under these rules, the School Board shall decide if such actions by a fan merits further discipline.
 If further action is merited, the Board will notify the fan of date, time and place of hearing.
-Party may be subject to civil action or barred from attending any school function for any length of time deemed necessary.
+Party may be subject to civil action or barred from attending any school function for any length of time deemed necessary. - XII.

-XII.
 Violation of these rules by Osceola County fans at out-of-county high school events may also lead to a School Board Hearing for disciplinary action.